Improved Stability and Generalization Guarantees of the Decentralized SGD Algorithm: Conclusion

 \section{Conclusion}

 In this paper, we showed that previous generalization error analyses of Variant~B of D-SGD were very loose and led to incorrect conclusions regarding the impact of decentralization on generalization.
 On the contrary, we show that Variants A and B recover upper bounds analogous to those obtained in the centralized setting, suggesting that decentralization and the choice of graph do not have an impact on generalization.
-We then argue that this result is coming from a worst-case analysis and propose a refined bound revealing that the choice of graph can in fact improve the worst-case bound in certain regimes, and that a poorly-connected graph can even be beneficial.
+We then argue that this result is coming from a worst-case analysis and propose a refined bound revealing that the choice of graph can in fact improve the worst-case bound in certain regimes, and that a poorly-connected graph can even be beneficial for generalization.

-All our results, however, should not be completely dissociated from the optimization error: what is the point of generalizing well, if the empirical risk is badly minimized?
-In particular, \textbf{although generalization is mildly affected by the choice of the graph, the optimization error remains heavily impacted by it}.
-Future investigations could therefore seek to provide a better understanding of the generalization-optimization trade-offs in decentralized learning.
-More generally, future works could also relax certain assumptions and develop more refined data-dependent generalization bounds that would be able to capture the impact of data heterogeneity between agents.
+All our generalization results, however, should not be completely dissociated from the optimization error.
+As seen in Section \ref{sec:excess}, if we want to recover the optimal excess risk bounds from the centralized setting, the optimization error must be sufficiently small.
+Contrary to the generalization error, this means that the graph should be connected and the number of iterations sufficiently large (depending on the connectivity of the communication graph).
+Future work could therefore include a better understanding of the generalization-optimization trade-off, notably with respect to the minimum number of iterations needed to reach the optimal bounds.
+In an other vein, future investigations could relax the Lipschitz condition, by considering an analysis similar to those proposed by \citet{lei2020fine,schliserman2022stability,schliserman2023tight}, or develop more refined optimization-dependent generalization bounds that would be able to capture, for instance, the impact of data heterogeneity between agents.